Road tax checks

-How a road tax check impacts on your buying decision
+Why road tax status impacts your buying decision

-You can check if a car is taxed using our free CarVeto database.
+You can run a car tax check using our free CarVeto database.
 You’ll get more information including vehicle details, MOT status and if the car is currently registered as insured.

 A recent blog post of ours discussed how the askMID database plays an important role in deciding if a used car is worthy of buying, or not.